Aakashgupta2001/praan-data-visualization/readme.md

    a.
 MONGO_URL (mongo database uri)
    b.
 SECRET_KEY (for jwt token)
 2. npm i
+3. npm run build
-3. npm start
+4. npm start
-4. Visit localhost:3001 on your browser
+5. Visit localhost:3001 on your browser

 # In Order To Start Backend And Frontend Seperately